robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 The need for hybrid publishing has been recognized outside of science[@dptcollective_toolkit_2015;@kielhorn_multi_2011], but the requirements specific to scientific publishing have not been addressed so far.

 # Concepts of markdown and Pandoc
 Markdown was originally developed by John Gruber in collaboration with Aaron Swartz, with the goal to simplify the writing of HTML documents <http://daringfireball.net/projects/markdown/>.
+Instead of coding a file in HTML syntax, the content of a document is written in plain text and annotated with simple tags which define the formatting.
+Subsequently, this markdown (MD) file  parsed to generate the final HTML document.
+With this concept,  the source file remains easily readable and the  author  can focus on the contents rather than formatting.

-Despite it's original focus on the web, it is has been proven to be well suited for academic writing [@ovadia_markdown_2014].
+Despite its original focus on the web, the MD format has been proven to be well suited for academic writing [@ovadia_markdown_2014].
+In particular, Pandoc MD xx adds several extensions which facilitate the authoring of academic documents and their conversion into multiple output formats. **Fig. 3** illustrates the generation of various formatted documents from a manuscript in Pandoc MD.
+Some relevant functions for scientific texts are explained below in more detail.

 ![Workfow for the generation of multiple document formats with Pandoc](fig-pandoc-workflow.png)<br>
-**Figure xx.** Workfow for the generation of multiple document formats with Pandoc.
+**Figure 3.** Workfow for the generation of multiple document formats with Pandoc.

 # Markdown editors and online editing
-**Fig. xx** summarized various options for local or networked editing of MD files.
+**Fig. 4** summarized various options for local or networked editing of MD files.

 ![Offline and online editing of mardown files](fig-editing-options.png)
-**Figure xx.** Markdownfile can be edited on local devices or on cloud drives.
-For advanced version control in collaborative working, a local or remote git repository may be used.
+**Figure 4.** Markdownfile can be edited on local devices or on cloud drives.
+For advanced version control in collaborative working, a local or remote git repository, e.g. github or bitbucket xxs may be used.

 ## Markdown editors
 Because of the simple syntax, basically any text editor is suitable for editing markdown files.
 For several popular text editors, such as vim (<http://www.vim.org/>), GNU Emacs (<https://www.gnu.org/software/emacs/>), atom (<https://atom.io/>) or geany (<http://www.geany.org/>), plugins provide additional functionality for markdown editing, such as syntax highlighting, live preview or structure browsing.